 A VPN is arguably the best tool you can use to bypass regional restrictions and beat censorship blocks.
 It works by masking your real IP address and making your computer appear as though it’s in a different geographical location.
 This, in turn, conceals your online activities and even your identity.
 Unfortunately, even the best VPNs can fail to maintain your privacy due to problems like IP leaks and DNS leaks.
 This, in turn, can result in your data getting exposed to third parties.

 In this article, we will discuss how to pick the best VPN for your security, give you our provider recommendations, and explain how to test your VPN security for these breaches.

 First, make sure you have a great VPN provider

 A VPN service can help you protect your online identity and real IP address.
 However, in order to do so reliably, you will need a quality VPN provider with strong security features.
 To help your search, we’ve listed some of the most important ones below:

 - Strong encryption – if encryption of your VPN provider isn’t strong, it makes no difference if your IP is hidden or not.
 Pick a provider with military-grade encryption, such as 256-bit AES, to keep your data, device, and identity protected at all times.

 - Server network – when picking a VPN provider, you want them to have as many proxy servers in as many countries as possible.
-This sort of server availability will give you more options when it comes to IP addresses, which will make you even more untraceable online.
+This sort of server availability will give you more options when it comes to IP addresses, which will net you faster download speeds and make you untraceable online.

 - Security extras – A built-in DNS leak test will allow you to make sure there are no data requests routed through your ISP.
 An automatic kill switch will operate at all times and ensure that you don’t accidentally reveal your IP address or browse with an unencrypted connection.
 Features like these are valuable and should be considered as a plus when you’re looking for a provider.